-This first appeared in The Havok Journal May 10, 2017.
+This first appeared in The Havok Journal on May 10, 2017.

-Have you ever wondered what ever happened your personal property that the moving company “lost” during your military moves?
-Over the course of 20 years in the Army I certainly have.
+Have you ever wondered what happened to your personal property that the moving company “lost” during your military moves?
+Over the course of 20 years in the Army, I certainly have.
 Spoiler alert: to at least one auction house, Gene Daniels Auctions, your personal property is “hidden treasures” that should be auctioned off to the highest bidder.

 “This will be a CASH ONLY Auction!
 Unclaimed Shipments from Overseas.
 These Shipments are unclaimed household goods / personal property of military members who were stationed in locations such as Italy, Germany, Spain, and Bahrain.
 Many Military members take advantage of the time stationed in these faraway places and purchase unique furniture pieces and decorative items handcrafted in these countries.
 HIDDEN TREASURES.
 The contents of these shipments have not been seen and containers have been sealed since originally packed overseas.
 The shipment(s) you bid on may contain items such as antique furniture, china, crystal, artwork, TV’s and other electronics or possible collectors’ items.”

 Antique furniture.
-Collectors items.
+Collector’s items.
 “Unique” items.
-I’m sure those crates contain all of that, and more.
-You know what else they probably contain?
+I’m sure those crates contain all of that and more.
+Do you know what else they probably contain?
 Essential household items, important military gear, and irreplaceable family heirlooms.
 These are things that people need, that are expensive to replace, and may not be replaceable at all.
 And they’re all sitting there in that warehouse, waiting to be sold off, with the proceeds benefiting… whom, exactly?
-Definitely not the people who incurred the lost.
+Definitely not the people who incurred the loss.

 It’s important to note that we’re not talking about a cardboard box or two that fell off the moving truck or got left in a corner of a cargo ship.
 These are, or at least appear to be, ENTIRE SHIPMENTS of household goods.
 Check it out: